fleio/utf8mb4-convert/README.md

 chmod +x convert.sh
 ```

+Running `./convert.sh` script without arguments shows help text:

 ```
   convert.sh <database_name> [connection parameters ...]

-All given parameters are directly given to the mysql command.
+All given parameters are directly given to the mysql command and our convert query is piped to this command.

 Include the database name at the minimum, also any connection params, like user and password.
 Example usage: convert.sh my_database --user=my_user --password=the_password
 See mysql documentation for more parameters.